New Port Richey Plumbing FAQ

 - Faucet issues: A dripping faucet at either the spout or around the handles indicates a valve problem and will require internal troubleshooting of various components for proper repair by a professional plumber.

 - Slow drains: Sinks, tubs, showers, and toilets that drain slowly could indicate a partial clog or a drain line problem involving collapsed, disconnected, or corroded pipes.
 This could also indicate an obstruction outside the house from tree roots.
-Call a New Port Richey plumber for proper inspection of the drainpipes.
+Call our New Port Richey plumbers for proper inspection of the drainpipes.

 - Back-ups: If water is backing up into your tub or shower after running the water in a sink or flushing a toilet, this may indicate a blockage within the drain line that will require proper diagnosis to locate the obstruction and remove it.

-Continental Plumbing has been providing outstanding services to customers for more than 25 years.
+Continental Plumbing Services, LLC has been providing outstanding services to customers for more than 25 years.
 Your satisfaction is guaranteed when you ask us to help solve your plumbing-related problems.

 Why should I install a reverse osmosis system?